HEP-PBSP/colibri/colibri/doc/sphinx/source/get-started/installation.rst

    conda activate name_environment

-and you are ready to start using Colibri, for example by following one of the :ref:`Tutorials`.
+and you are ready to start using Colibri, for example by following one of the :ref:`Tutorials <in_tutorials>`.

 Option 3: Using float32 with Ultranest
 --------------------------------------